March in global missions history: It happened today!

 - March 30, 1820 -- The first Protestant missionaries arrived at the Sandwich Islands, now

-known as Hawaii, where they are welcomed by King Kamehameha II.
+known as Hawaii, where they were welcomed by King Kamehameha II.

 - March 31, 1998 -- In return for an agreement by several Protestant groups not to engage in

-active "proselytizing," Israeli parliament member Nissim Zvilli (Labor) announced he would
+active "proselytizing," Israeli parliament member Nissim Zvili (Labor) announced he would

 withdraw his sponsorship of an anti-missionary bill already introduced in the Knesset.